yeasirahnaf/Event-Ticketing-SaaS-Backend/event_ticketing_implementation_plan.md

 ## Core Personas

-- **Superadmin** looks after the entire platform: tenants, compliance, and health monitoring.
+- **admin** looks after the entire platform: tenants, compliance, and health monitoring.
-- **Admin** (organizer owner) configures branding, events, tickets, discounts, and reports for a single tenant.
+- **TenantAdmin** (organizer owner) configures branding, events, tickets, discounts, and reports for a single tenant.
 - **Staff** focuses on on-site operations such as check-in and attendee support.
 - **User** (attendee) browses public events, purchases tickets, and stores QR passes.